 But, on to music.
 In those early days of radio and rallies, campaign songs were the rage and Coolidge was first mentioned in one for the Harding campaign of 1920.

 In the 1920s, these songs were catchy tunes with easy to remember and sing lyrics.
-Here’s one from the Harding campaign that was written by nonother than the most popular musical performer in America of the day, Al Jolson!
+Tap or click on the triangle in the next image for one from the Harding campaign that was written by none other than the most popular musical performer in America of the day, Al Jolson!

-For the 1924 election campaign of Coolidge and Charles Dawes as his running mate, there were several songs.
+For the 1924 election campaign of Coolidge and Charles Dawes, his running mate, there were several songs.

 But, by far, the most memorable was “Keep Cool and Keep Coolidge.”
 This was written for the “Home Town Coolidge Club” of Plymouth, Vermont, but soon became popular nationwide.

-It was even performed on the White House lawn for the Coolidges by Al Jolson himself.
-Sorry, no ukulele in the band, but there is a banjo!
+It was even performed on the White House lawn for the Coolidges, again by Al Jolson himself.

-Here is another iteration of this tune complete with newsreel footage of a rally right here in Northampton!
+Click or tap on the triangle in the next image for another iteration of this tune complete with newsreel footage of a rally back home in Northampton!